-- 1. The Applicant has withdrawn its proposal, included in its application submitted to the Commission, to install a long-term acoustic-generating instrument to Oil and Gas Platform Holly as part of a larger project.
-The subject geophysical survey permit does not cover that particular activity.
-The Applicant may apply for this activity to the Commission at a later date. - Pursuant to the Commission's delegation of authority and the State California Environmental Quality Act (CEQA) Guidelines (Cal.
+- Pursuant to the Commission's delegation of authority and the State California Environmental Quality Act (CEQA) Guidelines (Cal.
 Code Regs., tit.
 14, § 15025), Commission staff prepared a Mitigated Negative Declaration (MND) identified as CSLC MND 751, State Clearinghouse No. 2013072021.
-The MND was prepared and circulated for public review pursuant to the provisions of CEQA, and adopted by the Commission together with a Mitigation Monitoring Program on September 20, 2013 (Calendar Item 120). - 3.
+The MND was prepared and circulated for public review pursuant to the provisions of CEQA, and adopted by the Commission together with a Mitigation Monitoring Program on September 20, 2013 (Calendar Item 120). - 2.
 On September 20, 2013, the Commission found that, based upon the entire record before the Commission, including the Initial Study, the MND, and the comments received in response thereto, there is no substantial evidence that the program may have a significant effect on the environment; State CEQA Guidelines section 15074, subdivision (b).
 A Mitigation Monitoring Program was prepared in conformance with the provisions of CEQA (Pub.
-Resources Code, § 21081.6). - 4.
-Commission staff prepared an addendum to the previously adopted MND pursuant to the State CEQA Guidelines section 15164, subdivision (b).
-Commission staff reviewed the proposed changes to the General Permit and Mitigation Monitoring Program and determined that none of the events specified in Public Resources Code section 21166 or section 15162 of the State CEQA Guidelines had occurred, and therefore, no additional CEQA analysis was required. - 5.
-On April 23, 2014, the Commission adopted an addendum to CSLC MND No. 751, State Clearinghouse No. 2013072021, which revised the General

-Permit and Mitigation Monitoring Program (Calendar Item C67).
+Resources Code, § 21081.6). - 3.
+Commission staff prepared an addendum to the previously adopted MND pursuant to State CEQA Guidelines section 15164, subdivision (b).
+Commission staff reviewed the proposed changes to the General Permit and Mitigation Monitoring Program and determined that none of the events specified in Public Resources Code section 21166 or section 15162 of the State CEQA Guidelines had occurred, and therefore, no additional CEQA analysis was required. - 4.
+On April 23, 2014, the Commission adopted an addendum to CSLC MND No. 751, State Clearinghouse No. 2013072021, which revised the General Permit and Mitigation Monitoring Program (Calendar Item C67). - 5.
+This activity involves lands identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq., but such activity will not affect those significant lands.
+Based upon staff's consultation with the persons nominating such lands and through the CEQA review process, it is staff's opinion that the project, as proposed, is consistent with its use classification.

-- 6. This activity involves lands identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq., but such activity will not affect those significant lands.
-Based upon staff's consultation with the persons nominating such lands and through the CEQA review process, it is staff's opinion that the project, as proposed, is consistent with its use classification. - 7.
-This action is consistent with the Commission's 2016-2020 Strategic Plan, Strategy 1.1 Deliver the highest levels of public health and safety in the protection, preservation and responsible economic use of the lands and resources under the Commission's jurisdiction.
+6. This action is consistent with the Commission's Strategic Plan, Strategy 1.1 to deliver the highest levels of public health and safety in the protection, preservation and responsible economic use of the lands and resources under the Commission's jurisdiction.